wkolowski/Type-Theory-Wishlist/README.md

 | Cons of (hd : A, tl : List')
 ```

-The above code defines by mutual induction two types - the first represents lists, the other non-empty lists.
+The above code defines by mutual induction two types - the first represents lists, the other non-empty lists (components of a mutual definition are separated by the `and `keyword).
 Values of type `List'` are either `Empty` or they are a `NonEmptyList` wrapped in the constructor `NonEmpty`, whereas `NonEmptyList`s are just a head and a tail (which is a `List'`), wrapped in the constructor `Cons`.

-Note that the distinction between parameters and indices is upheld - we don't need to write the type parameter `A` neither when referring to `List'` in the `Cons` constructor, nor when referring to `NonEmptyList` in the `NonEmpty` constructor.
-Components of a mutual definition are separated by the `and `keyword.
+Note that our convention regarding parameters is upheld - we don't need to write the type parameter `A`, neither when referring to `List'` in the `Cons` constructor, nor when referring to `NonEmptyList` in the `NonEmpty` constructor.
+However, this is the case only because both types have the same parameters - as soon as they differ, we need to explicitly write them in all occurrences of a given type, except in its own definition.

 ```
 mapl (f : A -> B) : List' A -> List' B